-King Street West in Toronto
+King Street West Toronto

 One of the oldest streets in the city, King Street West was once the heart of Toronto’s textile industry and lined with industrial buildings and warehouses.
 Known today as the Fashion District, the ever-changing area has a steady hustle and bustle, both day and night.

-King West Restaurants in Toronto
+King West Village Restaurants

 On King Street West, you can satisfy a craving for any meal, any time of the day.
 From low-key comfort foods to contemporary fine-dining, there are many King West restaurants that have emerged as favourites among Toronto foodies.